PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 From the falls we headed back down then up the steep steps to the top of the gorge.

 Looking over the drop to the main falls.

 Just like last time I came this way I thought the contrast as you climb from the enclosed valley to the view of the fells is fantastic to see.

-We are now approaching Devoke Water our resting place for the night.
-Woodend Height and White Pike ahead in the background.
+Approaching Devoke Water our resting place for the night.

 Devoke Water boat house

 Looking across to the high fells from our camp.

 In the evening we climbed Rowantree How.
 Our camp can just be seen on the little rocky outcrop.